ManthanBR/CameraKitAndroidSDK/camera-kit-android-sdk-main/README.md

     implementation "com.snap.camerakit:support-camerax:$cameraKitVersion"
 ```

-In order for Camera Kit to be able to communicate with remote services to get content such as lenses, app needs to provide Camera Kit its unique "API token", this can be found at [Snap Developer Portal](https://devportal.snap.com/manage/).
-The easiest way to do this is to define the token within the app's [AndroidManifest.xml](./Samples/camerakit-sample-basic/src/main/AndroidManifest.xml):
+In order for Camera Kit to be able to communicate with remote services to get content such as lenses, app needs to provide Camera Kit its unique "API token", The easiest way to do this is to define the token within the app's [AndroidManifest.xml](./Samples/camerakit-sample-basic/src/main/AndroidManifest.xml):

 ```xml
 <application